 From Discovery to Research Hubs, where scholars, policy-makers and practitioners coalesce around a substantive macroeconomic policy question to explore, learn from and challenge each other’s assumptions and ways of thinking and to consider possible new methods of investigation.

-Each Research hub is designed to exploit the potential for new policy relevant ideas that can flow from interdisciplinary engagement.
-The purpose of these meetings is to encourage scholars from across disciplines to present fresh ideas and promising areas of research to each other and students, policy makers and practitioners.
+Each Hub is designed to exploit the potential for new policy relevant ideas that can flow from interdisciplinary engagement.

 3) Pilot projects